ruby-amqp/rubybunny.info/articles/getting_started.md

 ## Installing RabbitMQ

 The [RabbitMQ site](http://rabbitmq.com) has a good [installation guide](http://www.rabbitmq.com/install.html) that addresses many operating systems.
-On Mac OS X, the fastest way to install RabbitMQ is with [Homebrew](http://mxcl.github.com/homebrew/):
+On MacOS, the fastest way to install RabbitMQ is with [Homebrew](http://mxcl.github.com/homebrew/):

     brew install rabbitmq